armin20/Project/README.md

 There are different kind of function used in the project are:

 1- getInt accepts parameters for checking the validation of the input from the client.
 2- pure virtual functions used to call the other function, these functions used in the interface.
-It calls other function.